stevelaver/twitchets/README.md

 **Note**: This program does **not** buy tickets, reserve them automatically, or do anything unethical.
 It simply notifies you of new ticket listings!

-Powered by [twigots](https://github.com/ahobsonsayers/twigots), a package to retrieve and filter Twickets ticket listings.
+Powered by [twigots](https://github.com/ahobsonsayers/twigots), a go package to fetch and filter event ticket listings from Twickets 🎟️

 ## Features